behnam-rahmati/MedicalGuided/README.md

-Add the medical knowledge term that you want from the Medical-Knowledge-Terms.py to the main.py please run the main.py, it includes all the algorithms provided in the manuscript
+Add the medical knowledge term that you want from the Medical-Knowledge-Terms.py to the main.py.
+It includes all the algorithms provided in the manuscript

+Run the main.py

 it should be used like this: python main.py i/o gpu_id (i is used for endocardium and o is used for epicardium)